Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Working Memory and Control Algorithm

 \subsection{Control Algorithm}

-First, we provide the complete set of equations for the general control architecture in Fig. \ref{fig:cwmem} and then provide their specific form for the MRAC controller of a linear plant with matched uncertainty.
+First we present the complete set of equations for the general control architecture in Fig. \ref{fig:cwmem} and then present their specific form for the Model Reference Adaptive Control (MRAC) controller for a linear plant with matched uncertainty.

-\thesubsubsection \ {\it General Control and Update Law:} The Memory Write equation, the Memory Read equation and the NN output are same as the equations in \eqref{eq:memop}.
-The control input for NN adaptive control is a combination of base controller $u_{bl}$, which is problem specific, the NN output $u_{ad}$ and a ``robustifying term'' $v$ \cite{lewis1996multilayer, lewis1998neural}.
-The final control input is given by, \beq u = u_{bl} + u_{ad} + v, \eeq
+\thesubsubsection \ {\it General Control and Update Law:} The Memory Write equation, the Memory Read equation and the NN output are the same as the equations in \eqref{eq:memop}.
+The control input for NN adaptive control is a combination of a base controller $u_{bl}$, which is problem specific, the NN output $u_{ad}$ and a ``robustifying term'' $v$ \cite{lewis1996multilayer, lewis1998neural}.
+The final control input is given by, \beq u = u_{bl} + u_{ad} + v, \nonumber \eeq

 The variable $q_\mu$ in \eqref{eq:memop} is problem specific and depends on the Lyapunov function (without the NN error term).
 The NN update law, which constitutes the learning algorithm for the proposed architecture, is the regular update law for a two layer NN \cite{lewis1998neural},